 BI.ZONE-CERT now authorized by Carnegie Mellon University

-BI.ZONE-CERT operates 24/7 and collects information on vulnerabilities, incidents and actual threats.
-On the basis of this data, it provides clients with the security enhancement recommendations.
+BI.ZONE-CERT operates 24/7 and collects information on vulnerabilities, incidents and latest threats.
+On the basis of this data, it provides clients with security enhancement recommendations.

 CERT is a registered trademark of the Carnegie Mellon University.
-In 1988, this university established the centre to combat the first widely known network worm, which was distributed in the ARPANET network, the predecessor of the modern Internet.
-The Carnegie Mellon University licenses CERTs around the world.
+In 1988, this university established the center to combat the first widely known network worm which was distributed in the ARPANET network, the predecessor of the modern Internet.
+Carnegie Mellon University licenses CERTs around the world.
 To date, there are more than 200 CERTs across the globe with four of them located in Russia.